peytoncordero/DRI25/html-css.md

 podcasts:
     - "[Command Line Heroes: A Language For The Web](https://www.redhat.com/en/command-line-heroes/season-7/html) A fascinating and accessible discussion on the origins of HTML and some of the technological basis required to make it happen."
-    - "[Marketplace Tech: How the history of Blackness on the internet was erased](https://www.marketplace.org/shows/marketplace-tech/how-the-history-of-blackness-on-the-internet-was-erased/) this podcast interview with Charleton McIlwain, Professor of Media and Communications at New York University, on his book **Black Software: The Internet and Racial Justice, from AfroNet to Black Lives Matter.**"
+    - "[Marketplace Tech: How the history of Blackness on the internet was erased](https://www.marketplace.org/shows/marketplace-tech/how-the-history-of-blackness-on-the-internet-was-erased/) this podcast interview is with Charleton McIlwain, Professor of Media, Culture, and Communications at New York University, on his book _Black Software: The Internet and Racial Justice, from AfroNet to Black Lives Matter._"

 projects:
     - description: "HTML and CSS are fundamental to building websites.
 Almost all web-based projects use HTML and CSS in some aspect of their web design.
 I have included three different kinds of projects that use HTML and CSS to to bring to notice a diversity of ways of using the internet and websites in digital humanities projects:"